spedas/pyspedas/README.md

 - `time_clip`: if set, clip the variables to the exact time range specified by the `trange` keyword
 - `suffix`: string specifying a suffix to append to the loaded variables
 - `varformat`: string specifying which CDF variables to load; accepts the wild cards * and ?
+- `varnames`: string specifying which CDF variables to load (exact names)
 - `get_support_data`: if set, load the support variables from the CDFs
 - `downloadonly`: if set, download the files but do not load them into tplot
 - `no_update`: if set, only load the data from the local cache